jurassicplayer/decky-autosuspend/README.md

 9. Open the start menu
 10. Search and open the application called `Konsole`
 11. Type in the following command
-  - `sudo chown -R deck:deck ~/homebrew/plugins/decky-autosuspend && sudo chown -R deck:deck ~/homebrew/settings`
+  - `sudo chown -R deck:deck ~/homebrew/plugins/decky-autosuspend`
 12. Press Enter to run the command (it will prompt for your password, which is the same one you used when you installed decky-loader)
 13. Return to Gaming Mode and enjoy \o/